 Dr. Chiou’s program of research is aimed at understanding cognitive functioning associated with the brain’s response to and recovery from moderate and severe traumatic brain injury (TBI).
 Her research is guided by translational themes that range from the investigation of basic mechanisms that underlie performance/behavior to the development of tools, protocols, and interventions for clinical application.
 In particular, Dr. Chiou is interested in how processes of self-awareness and metacognition (the online ability to “think about thinking”) are affected by brain injury.
-Goals of current and ongoing research projects involve: 1) identifying the neural mechanisms contributing to metacognitive deficits after TBI, and 2) determining the capacity for neurobehavioral rehabilitation in this domain.
+Goals of current and ongoing research projects in this area involve: 1) identifying the neural mechanisms contributing to metacognitive deficits after TBI, and 2) determining the capacity for neurobehavioral rehabilitation in this domain.
+Another arm of Dr. Chiou's research focuses on studying TBI in vulnerable, at-risk, and/or underserved populations.
+Projects in this area aim to: 1) understand brain injury as it occurs in complex, intersecting contexts of culture, mental, and behavioral health, and 2) identify and address disparities in outcomes and access to care after injury.
 These research questions (and others) are investigated in the lab using a combination of methodologies including traditional cognitive assessment, as well as structural and functional magnetic resonance imaging (MRI).

 Please feel free to visit the lab website for more information, or to contact Dr. Chiou regarding research opportunities if you have an interest in metacognition, TBI, and/or neuroimaging!